AkshatGada/verifiable_agent_demo/README.md

-# Verifiable AI Agent Framework
+# Verifiable AI Agent Framework : Version 0

-## Why We Built This Framework
+# Why We Built This Framework

 As AI agents become integral parts of decentralized applications, ensuring their actions and data inputs are transparent, tamper‑proof, and auditable is critical.
 This framework provides a step‑by‑step pipeline that: